SerggioPizzella/grad-portfolio/content/Revised Project Plan v2.md

 	* Create a structured research document.
 	* Express why I didn't use the Microsoft SDK.
 	* Express why I didn't fork the Microsoft LSP.
+	* Express we can follow the structure from the MS service package.
 	* Express the transition from C# to JS.

 ### Sprint 3 (Weeks 17-18): Variable Scope
 - **Goal**: Provide diagnostics for variable suggestions and scope validation.
 - **Tasks**: